openkinome/study-ntrk-resistance/notebooks/md/data/add_missing_loops/README.md

 - [x] NTRK1: `4YNE` (best model = `4YNE_fill.BL01040001.pdb`)
 - [x] NTRK2: `4AT3` (best model = `4AT3_fill.BL00850001.pdb`)
 - [ ] NTRK3: `6KZD` (best model = N/A)

+The output of loop building are present in `.tar.gz` files within each directory.